 - Down jacket x 2 – Thick down jacket and Salomon Haloes Down Hoodie

-- Mid layer jacket – Salomon drifter mid jacket
+- Mid layer jacket/or warm fleece – Salomon drifter mid jacket

 - Zippable mid-layer top – Salomon Discovery LT